-Present weather at Hewanorra Airport is cloudy and hazy with showers nearby.
+Present weather at Hewanorra Airport is cloudy with showers nearby.

-Present weather at GFL Charles Airport is cloudy and hazy.
+Present weather at GFL Charles Airport is partly cloudy.

 Present temperature at Hewanorra Airport is 31°C or 88°F.

-Wind at Hewanorra Airport is blowing from the east at 25 mph or 41 km/h.
+Wind at Hewanorra Airport is blowing from the east-southeast at 21 mph or 33 km/h.

 Rainfall in the 24-hour period that ended at 8:00 am today: